 In addition to the foregoing, the Health Care Reform Law imposed new reporting and disclosure requirements for pharmaceutical and device manufacturers with regard to payments or other transfers of value made to certain practitioners, including physicians, dentists and teaching hospitals, and imposes new reporting and disclosure requirements for pharmaceutical and device manufacturers and group purchasing organizations with regard to certain ownership interests held by physicians in the reporting entity.
 Under the Health Care Reform Law, data collection obligations were to commence in January 2012, and reporting requirements were to be implemented in 2013.
 On December 14, 2011, CMS issued proposed regulations to implement these provisions, and sought and received substantial comments.
-CMS subsequently stated that information collection would not be required prior to January 1, 2013.
-A final rule is expected to be issued sometime before the end of 2012.
+CMS has delayed issuing the final rule and at this time has not indicated when the final rule will be issued.
 These proposed regulations are broadly drafted and still subject to change, and it is possible that when these regulations are finalized, they will treat us or one or more of our subsidiaries as an entity subject to these reporting and disclosure requirements.
-In addition, through business arrangements we have with drug and device manufacturers, we may be required to collect and report detailed information to these manufactures in order for these manufacturers to comply with the new requirements.
+In addition, through business arrangements we have with drug and device manufacturers, we may be required to collect and report detailed information to these manufacturers in order for these manufacturers to comply with the new requirements.
 In addition, several states require pharmaceutical and/or device companies to report expenses relating to the marketing and promotion of products as well as gifts and payments to individual practitioners in the states, or prohibit certain marketing related activities.
 Other states, such as California, Nevada, Massachusetts and Connecticut, require pharmaceutical and/or device companies to implement compliance programs or marketing codes.
 Wholesale distributors are covered by the laws in certain of these states.
-In others, it is possible that our activities, including on b
+In others, it is possible that our activities, including on behalf of manufacturers, or the activities of one or more of